Sarah

 PhD (Prix de thèse) African Studies, Institut National des Langues et Civilisations Orientales (INALCO), Paris, France

 Dr. Sarah Fee joined the ROM in April, 2009.
-She is responsible for the museum’s renowned collection of ca. 15,000 textiles and fashion that come from greater Asia and Africa, as well as eastern Europe.
+She stewards the museum’s renowned collection of ca. 15,000 textiles and fashions that come from greater Asia and Africa, as well as eastern Europe.

-Dr. Fee is cross-appointed to the Art Department, University of Toronto.
-She is a Chercheuse Affiliée at the Musée du Quai Branly (Paris), a Research Associate at the Indian Ocean World Centre (McGill University), a Senior Fellow of Massey College, and currently serves on the editorial board of the Textile Museum Journal.
+Dr. Fee is cross-appointed to the Art History Department, University of Toronto.
+She is a Research Affiliate at the Indian Ocean World Centre (McGill University), a Senior Fellow of Massey College, and serves on the editorial board of the Textile Museum Journal.

 Galleries & Exhibitions